ragestudio/comty/CODE_STYLE.md

 ### JavaScript
 - Use ES6 syntax and features whenever possible.

-- Use semicolons to terminate statements.

-- Use double quotes for strings, but single quotes for JSX.
+- Use double quotes for strings, including for JSX.

 - Use const and let instead of var.